What do we mean by Business Continuity Disaster Recovery?

 You might also have heard of the term DRaaS.
 This stands for Disaster Recovery as a Service.
 Essentially, it’s a category of Cloud computing that protects applications and data from a disaster or service disruption at one location by enabling a full recovery in the cloud.
 This means that your business can operate virtually, in a secure cloud location, whilst your primary systems are being restored.

 At Agile, we have our own DRaaS replication service.
 This involves replicating either your physical or virtual servers into our local data centre in Colchester, Essex.
 It’s a fraction of the cost of traditional IT disaster recovery solutions and DR systems.

-A contingency plan prepares a business for any potential events that could significantly impact day-to-day operations.
+This is a really important point when exploring business Continuity Vs Disaster Recovery.
+A disaster reovery contingency plan prepares a business for any potential events that could significantly impact day-to-day operations.
 This could be anything from the loss of a critical member of staff through to physical and environmental disasters.

 Plan for a broad range of possibilities and what will action your contingency measures.